mdgspace/trianglify/DOCUMENTATION.md

 ```

 ### 2.5 Setting Palette using setPalette method
-`TrianglifyView`'s `setPalette` method accepts `Palette` object.
+`TrianglifyView`'s `setPalette` methods accepts `Palette` object.
 Palette can be set using one of the following method:
 * To use one of the predefined palette, for example **Spectral** use `trianglifyView.setPalette(Palette.getPalette(Palette.Spectral))`.
 * To use palette referring to its index use `Palette.getPalette(<index>)`.
 * To use custom palette refer to section [2.6 Using custom Palettes](#26-using-custom-palettes).